microtrain/bootcamp/07-JavaScript/05-Canvas.md

 }
 ```

-Navigate to [http://localhost/draw/program.html](http://localhost/draw/program.html) and you'll see a canvas beside a space for a side nav.
+Navigate to [http://localhost/draw/program.html](http://localhost/draw/program.html) and you'll see a canvas to the right of a grey sidebar.
 The canvas will have two rectangles.

-In order to be able to draw a we will need to know where our cursor is on the canvas.
+To be able to draw we will need to know where our cursor is on the canvas.
 Let's start by tracking our mouse movements adding an [event listener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) to the canvas.
-The listener will will trigger functionality every time the pixel position changes by a pixel.
+The listener will trigger functionality every time the pixel position changes by a pixel.
 We will use [Element.getBoundingClientRect()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) to get the position of the cursor.

 ```js
 //Track the x,y position